hsachinraj/Azurelabs/jenkins/README.md

     ![Global Tool Configuration](images/manage-tools-config.png)

-1. We have added the Maven plugin for Jenkins but we have not installed Maven on the machine.
+1. You have added the Maven plugin for Jenkins but you have not installed Maven on the machine.
 Jenkins provides great out-of-the-box support for Maven.
-We could  manually install Maven by extracting the ***tar*** file located in a shared folder.
-Alternatively, we can let Jenkins do all the hardwork and download Maven for you.
+You could  manually install Maven by extracting the ***tar*** file located in a shared folder.
+Alternatively, you can let Jenkins do all the hardwork and download Maven for you.
 Select the **Install automatically** checkbox.
 Jenkins will download and install Maven from the Apache website the first time a build job needs it.

     We will install version 3.5, the latest version at the time the lab is written